dbos-inc/dbos-docs/docs/api-reference/cli.md

 ### `npx dbos-sdk init`

 **Description:**
-This command initializes a new Operon application from a template into a target directory.
+This command initializes a new DBOS application from a template into a target directory.
 By default, it sets the "Hello, Database!" application used in the [quickstart](../getting-started/quickstart).

 **Parameters:**
 - `-n, --appName <application-name>`: The name and directory to which to initialize the application.